LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

 Early Collection, Arrays and Lists
 --------------------------------------

 Scala has some very advanced and comprehensive collections libraries.
-For CS1 you can focus only on the simplest of these, beginning with Arrays and Lists.
+For introductory CS and DS, you can focus only on the simplest of these, beginning with Arrays and Lists.
 In actually makes sense to introduce these before loops (and iteration in general) in Scala for two reasons.
 First, the collections have many methods that allow you to do standard tasks that would often go in loops.
 As such, Scala code often doesn’t include all that many loops.
 Second, the for loop in Scala is really a foreach type loop that works with collections so it makes